kunitoki/LuaBridge3/Manual.md

 b = test.B ()           -- Error: expected string in argument 1
 ```

+### 2.6.1 - Constructor Proxies

-Sometimes is not possible to use a constructor for a class, because some of the constructor arguments have types that couldn't be exposed to lua.
-So it is possible to workaround that problem by using a special `addConstructor` call taking a functor, which will allow to placement new the c++ class in a c++ lambda, specifying any custom parameter there:
+Sometimes is not possible to use a constructor for a class, because some of the constructor arguments have types that couldn't be exposed to lua, or more control is needed when constructors need to be invoked (like checking the lau stack).
+So it is possible to workaround those limitations by using a special `addConstructor` that doesn't need any template specialiation, but takes only one or more functors, which will allow to placement new the c++ class in a c++ lambda, specifying any custom parameter there:

 ```cpp
 struct NotExposed;